Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 Our analysis in Section~\ref{Section 3 Linearization} will show that $\Lmb Q,iQ,Q_{x}$ and $ixQ,ix^{2}Q,\rho=Q^{-1}$ satisfy generalized kernel relations \eqref{eq:GeneralizedKernelRelation}.
 Set

 where $\perp$ is defined with respect to the real $L^{2}$-inner product $(f,g)_{r}=\Re\int_{\bbR}f\ol gdx$.
-These two spaces are formally invariant under the linearized flow and turn out to be \emph{formally} transversal (the $6\times6$ matrix of real inner products formed by the defining objects of $N_{g}(i\calL_{Q})$ and $N_{g}(\calL_{Q}i)^{\perp}$, after suitable truncations, is invertible.) so that their direct sum formally spans the whole function space.
-The six basis elements of $N_{g}(i\calL_{Q})$ explain why we have six modulation parameters in the decomposition \eqref{eq:intro v decompose}, and we hope to put $\eps$ in (a truncated version of) $N_{g}(\calL_{Q}i)^{\perp}$.
+These two spaces are \emph{formally} invariant under the linearized flow.
+Moreover, $N_{g}(i\calL_{Q})$ and $N_{g}(\calL_{Q}i)$ are formally transversal (the $6\times6$ matrix of real inner products formed by the defining objects of $N_{g}(i\calL_{Q})$ and $N_{g}(\calL_{Q}i)$, after suitable truncations, is invertible.
+See Lemma~\ref{LemmaZkTransversality}.) so that their direct sum $N_{g}(i\calL_{Q}) \oplus N_{g}(\calL_{Q}i)$ formally spans the whole function space.
+The six base elements of $N_{g}(i\calL_{Q})$ explain why we have six modulation parameters in the decomposition \eqref{eq:intro v decompose}, and we hope to put $\eps$ in (a truncated version of) $N_{g}(\calL_{Q}i)^{\perp}$.
 The invariance of these subspaces says that the dynamics of the modulation parameters and $\eps$ are formally decoupled at the linear level.
 The arguments in this paragraph are only valid at the formal level due to the slow decay of $Q\sim\frac{1}{x}$.

-In the infinite dimensional space $N_{g}(\calL_{Q}i)^{\perp}$ where $\eps$ formally belongs to, we hope to observe \emph{repulsivity} (or, monotonicity estimates).
-As the operator $i\calL_{Q}$ itself is non-local, only $\bbR$-linear, and also has generalized kernels, it would be difficult in general to analyze $i\calL_{Q}$ directly.
-In this work, motivated from the analysis in \cite{KimKwon2020blowup}, we will uncover a repulsive structure of $i\calL_{Q}$ in the space $N_{g}(\calL_{Q}i)^{\perp}$ through \emph{conjugation identities}, which are purely algebraic operator identities.
+In the infinite-dimensional space $N_{g}(\calL_{Q}i)^{\perp}$ where $\eps$ formally belongs, we hope to observe \emph{repulsivity} (or monotonicity estimates).
+As the operator $i\calL_{Q}$ itself is nonlocal, only $\bbR$-linear, and also has generalized kernels, it would be difficult in general to analyze $i\calL_{Q}$ directly.
+In this work, motivated by the analysis in \cite{KimKwon2020blowup}, we will uncover a repulsive structure of $i\calL_{Q}$ in the space $N_{g}(\calL_{Q}i)^{\perp}$ through \emph{conjugation identities}, which are purely algebraic operator identities.

 The Hamiltonian structure of \eqref{CMdnls-gauged}, the self-dual form of energy \eqref{eq:intro Energy2 self dual}, and $\bfD_{Q}Q=0$ yield the factorization of $\calL_{Q}$:

 where $L_{Q}$ is the linearized operator of the Bogomol'nyi operator $v\mapsto\bfD_{v}v$ around $Q$.
 As in \cite{RodnianskiSterbenz2010}, we conjugate $L_{Q}$ to \eqref{eq:intro-linearized-eqn} to obtain